 REX is available in the following areas: AZ, CA, CO, FL, GA, MD, NV, NJ, OR, PA, TX, WA, DC.

-A flat fee MLS service will post your listing on the local MLS, usually for a low, upfront fee.
+A flat fee MLS company will post your listing on the local MLS, usually for a low, upfront fee.
 In Illinois, this will typically cost you a couple hundred dollars.

 Sellers who like to keep things simple